Poojakpph/Food-delivery-website/README.md

 **ABOUT PROJECT**</br>
 Created this complete dynamic and fully functional website using PHP programming language and MySQL Database.

-'Admin Module' and add functionalities to-<br>
+'Admin Module' and functionalities to-<br>
 ✅  Delete Admin from Database<br>
 ✅  Update Admin in Database<br>
 ✅  Change Admin Password<br>

-'Login Module' and add functionalities like-<br>
+'Login Module' and functionalities like-<br>
 ✅  Authentication (Login System with PHP and MySQL)<br>
 ✅  Authorization (Access Control)<br>

-'Categories Module' and add functionalities like<br>
+'Categories Module' and functionalities like<br>
 ✅  Upload Image with PHP<br>
 ✅  Rename the Image while Uploading<br>
 ✅  Delete Image File with PHP<br>